codingtherapist/webAccessibilityStudyGroup/README.md

 - [Twitch Live Stream](https://www.twitch.tv/africakenyah) for 1 - 3 hours
 - [Youtube](https://www.youtube.com/channel/UCiaMi-uLijoOEPT0lfaQCvw) for the replays 1 day after the live stream

-- Discord (check the our [Welcome and Introductions Page](https://github.com/codingtherapist/webAccessibilityStudyGroup/discussions/5) for instructions on how to gain access)
+- Slack (check the our [Welcome and Introductions Page](https://github.com/codingtherapist/webAccessibilityStudyGroup/discussions/5) for instructions on how to gain access)

 <h3> Who it's for:</h3>